Calibrating Technika Lens Cams, part I

 1 Is my camera working correctly?

-If this is camera is new to you, it would by good to assess the general condition by following the advice from www.laflexcamera.com.
-The following are a number of things to check.
+If this is camera is new to you or hasn’t been used in a while, it would by good to assess the general condition by following the advice from www.laflexcamera.com.
+Here are a few more things to look for.

-Is ground glass in the same plane as the film?
+Is my ground glass in the same plane as the film?

 Does the front bed sit accurately at 90 degrees in the basic open position?